usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/PriorityPlugin/README.md

 ## Functionality Testing

 The `scripts/` directory contains a mock SRM generator that can drive the plugin without an OBU.
-See `scripts/README.md` for setup.
+I working Traffic Signal Controller with a configured Priority entry is still required.
+See `scripts/README.md` for setup mock SRM generator instructions.

 ### Workflow: